k7shreyas/voila_dog_classifier/README.md

 # voila_dog_classifier
-Classify dogs according to their breeds
+Classify dogs according to their breeds.
+Support for 17 breeds